canonical-websites/tutorials.ubuntu.com/tutorials/Raspberry-Pi/create-a-drum-beat/create-a-drum-beat.md

 ---

-# Hide a Diamond, Find a Diamond
+# Create a drum beat

 ## Overview